LensCrafters Leaderboard Advertisement

 How long can I expect my current car to last?

-The average age of a AAA member’s car is 12 years old.
-Your car’s lifespan depends on how well you take care of it, and how well you follow the scheduled maintenance.
+The average age of a AAA member’s car is about 12 years old, but your car’s lifespan depends on how well you take care of it and how well you follow the scheduled maintenance.
 Try to build a relationship with a good repair shop over time, so its staff understands your expectations and budget.
 They should also keep you informed about your car’s overall condition and perform routine maintenance.
-Some drivers will wait until the car breaks down or warning lights come on, but it’s always advisable (and less expensive) to do preventative maintenance, including oil changes, cabin- and air-filter replacement, battery cleaning, wiper-blade replacement and headlights checks.
-Find a AAA Approved Auto Repair shop near you.

 Is it time to let go?

-As a rule, if the cost of repairs to your current car exceeds 50% of its value, it’s time to replace it.
-However, if the repair is for the engine, transmission or hybrid battery and the rest of the vehicle is in good condition, it may be worth fixing.
-If you’re facing a major repair, make sure your car is both mechanically and structurally sound before you commit to the service.
+• If you’re facing a major repair, make sure your car is both mechanically and structurally sound before you commit to the service.
 A vehicle that’s been around for a decade is sure to need additional repairs or parts in the future, and they could be pricey.

-Deciding on a new car
+Deciding on a New Car

 There is a plethora of choices on the market these days.
 Yours can depend on your driving style, commute, cargo needs and more.
-Also, consider if you want a traditional gas-powered car, or a hybrid, plugin hybrid or electric vehicle.
+Also, consider if you want a traditional gas-powered car, a hybrid, plugin hybrid or electric vehicle.

 If you’re considering an EV, there are tax incentives for both the purchase of the car as well as for a home charging station.
-For gas-powered cars, think about your driving habits, how often you expect to fill up, and the price of gas.
+For gas-powered cars, think about your driving habits, how often you expect to fill up and the price of gas.
 And, if you’re taking out a loan, you’ll find interest rates have increased dramatically.

 Be wary of longer-term loans.
 The dealer may find a way to make your desired monthly payment feasible, but if you take on a six-, seven- or eight-year loan you’ll be making car payments and paying repair costs.
 And, if you decide to trade in the vehicle after a few years, you may owe more than the car is worth.